Kaspa06/Objektinis2/README.md

 | Time taken to sort data       | 0.007978s     | 0.187784s      | 0.72893s        | 7.6598s          | 78.6523s          |
 | Time taken to divide students | 0.000998s     | 0.009481s      | 0.100241s       | 1.0698s          | 10.5069s          |

+**Comments:**

+List strategy outperforms both Vector and Deque in terms of time taken to read data for all student sizes.
+However, when it comes to sorting data and dividing students, the Vector strategy seems to perform better compared to List and Deque, especially as the number of students increases.

+The decision on which strategy is better depends on the specific requirements and constraints of the application.
+For instance:

+- **Vector**: Efficient for tasks that require frequent access to elements and relatively fewer insertions and deletions.
+- **List**: Suitable for scenarios where frequent insertions and deletions are required, as it offers constant-time insertion and deletion operations.
+- **Deque**: A compromise between Vector and List, offering efficient random access to elements and constant-time insertion and deletion at both ends.

+Consider the specific operations and performance requirements of your application to determine the most appropriate container strategy.

 # Running a Makefile for C/C++ Projects

 This guide will walk you through the process of running a Makefile for compiling and executing C/C++ programs on both macOS and Windows.
 If this tutorial does not work for you, try these solutions [Makefile](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).